 Saint Child exists to meet the physical, emotional, and spiritual needs of pregnant young women and their children by providing a safe nurturing community.

-Saint Child provides stable, secure and nurturing residential care for young women ages 14-24 and their infants.
+Saint Child provides stable, secure and nurturing residential care for young women ages 18 and up and their infants.

 We are honored to demonstrate the love of Jesus Christ while we serve young women regardless of their faith background.
 We model and teach respect, honesty, and nurturing.

 Every young woman in our community receives comprehensive services to help her prepare for the birth of her baby and plan for parenting or adoption.
 Basic components of our program are: